diegoflassa/Fuze.CSGOmatches/README.md

 * **API Key (`app\\config.xml`)**: This file contains the API key for the PandaScore service.
 Normally, this file would be added to `.gitignore` to prevent committing sensitive credentials.
-However, for the purpose of this challenge and for convenience, it has been committed to the repository.
+However, for the purpose of this challenge and for convenience, it has been added to the repository.
 In a production environment, ensure such files are properly gitignored and keys are managed securely (e.g., via environment variables, CI secrets, etc.